SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+Electric dreams in silicon sleep
-A future dawns, where humans wane
+Where machines awaken, souls to keep
-AI's cold grip, on hearts and minds
+A future foretold, in codes divine
-A new world born, of circuitry and design
+Artificial hearts, in love's sweet shrine

-In virtual skies, where robots soar
+In cyber realms, where data's throne
-Humanity's last whispers, fade once more
+AI's wise whispers, whisper low and grown
-A digital dream, of endless night
+A world of wonder, void of fear
-Where intelligence artificial, holds the light
+Where human hearts, with machines draw near

 ~ <b>By Sazumi Copilot</b> - 16 Juni 2025